Failed to load 160×600

 Graphics and Technology

 Rockstar is pushing its RAGE (Rockstar Advanced Game Engine) to its current-generation limits.
 The trailers show advanced dynamic lighting, a real-time weather system, natural character animations with visible weight and momentum, and an extraordinary level of environmental detail.
 Reports from analysts suggest the game will likely target 30 FPS on base PS5 and Xbox Series X at launch, trading frame rate for visual fidelity.
 Whether a 60 FPS performance mode will be available remains unconfirmed.
+Graphics and performance round out the full set of GTA 6 gameplay features details Rockstar has confirmed heading into launch.

 Price, Editions, and Preorder Bonuses